Ian Lavender, one of Birmingham’s greatest cultural exports, talks to the Press.

 “You don’t have to be part of those great organisations to get started.
 You don’t have to spend an absolute fortune, you can now make a show with a hand-held camera that costs maybe five grand.
 It’s fantastic, but the audiences aren’t there.
 And so yes, the days are gone when a programme would enter the nation’s psyche.
 I don’t know overall whether it’s a good or a bad thing.”

-But you were part of what was one of the few comedies that became more than just television, with their lines and catchphrases entering common usage.
-Over the past forty years you must have lost count of the number of people who have repeated Pike’s lines to you.
+You were part of one of the few comedies that became more than just television, with their lines and catchphrases entering common usage.
+Over the past forty years you must have lost count of the number of people who have repeated Pike’s words to you.
 Do you ever feel like punching the next bright spark to call you a stupid boy?

 “No, not at all.
 I get annoyed when they get a line wrong; ‘Don’t tell him your name Pike,’ that’s the common one.
 But not at all.
 If we didn’t want that to happen we shouldn’t have taken the job.